CrossGen: Learning and Generating Cross Fields for Quad Meshing: Related Work

 \paragraph{Optimization-based Methods} Several methods utilize optimization to create cross fields.
 Mixed-Integer Quadrangulation~(MIQ) \cite{MIQ2009} initializes the cross field by aligning it with one edge of a triangular patch and subsequently applies a mixed integer optimization to ensure consistency of the cross fields across adjacent patches.
 While this method effectively preserves local consistency of the cross field, it fails to ensure global consistency across the entire 3D model.
 Power Fields~\cite{Power_Fields2013} and PolyVectors~\cite{PolyVectors_Diamanti2014} introduce convex smoothness energies for generating smooth N-RoSy fields.
 Power Fields~\cite{Power_Fields2013} achieves global optimality through a convex formulation, but relies on a nonlinear transformation that can introduce additional singularities and geometric distortion.
 Instant Meshes (IM)~\cite{Instant_Meshes2015} and its variants~\cite{QuadriFlow2018, quadwild2021} employ extrinsic energy to guide cross field optimization, enabling the generation of visually high-quality fields.
 However, their strong reliance on local information often undermines global consistency and leads to undesirable singularities.

-Most of the above methods prioritize cross field smoothness at the expense of accurate alignment with principal curvature directions.
-Ideally, a high-quality cross field should strike a balance between smoothness and faithful alignment to principal curvature directions or sharp features.
+Most existing methods prioritize the smoothness of cross fields but fail to accurately align with curvature directions.
+Ideally, a high-quality cross field should balance smoothness with faithful alignment to principal curvature directions or sharp geometric features.
 To this end, NeurCross~\cite{NeurCross2024} jointly optimizes the cross field and a neural signed distance field (SDF), where the zero-level set of the SDF serves as a proxy for the input surface.
 NeurCross~\cite{NeurCross2024} outperforms existing methods in terms of robustness to surface noise and geometric fluctuations, and alignment with curvature directions and sharp feature curves.
 However, its optimization process is computationally intensive, limiting its applicability in real-time or interactive scenarios.
-Moreover, all of these methods require per-shape optimization and thus not generalizable to new shapes.
-Our method, in contrast, is data-driven and therefore generalizable.
-It can generate cross fields for new shapes without the need for per-shape optimization.
+Moreover, these methods rely on per-shape optimization, which is often time-consuming.
+In contrast, our approach is data-driven and enables direct inference on unseen shapes without requiring additional optimization.

 \paragraph{Data-driven Methods} As a pioneering effort in utilizing deep learning for generalized generation, \citet{DL2quadMesh2021} introduces a fully automated, learning-based approach for predicting direction fields.
 By combining the information from a global network encoding the global semantics, a local network encoding the local geometry information, and a set of local reference frames indicating the local triangle position and rotation, it can infer a frame field in a feed-forward manner.
 However, this method relies on a global network (i.e., PointNet~\cite{QSMG17}) to encode the global domain knowledge of a single category (i.e., human-like body priors of quad meshes).
 Therefore it remains open as how to extend this method to shapes of different categories and even unseen categories.
 This method also assumes shapes are aligned in a canonical space, thus even small non-rigid changes, such as head rotations in human models, may disrupt the predictions.